 An anticipatory breach of contract

 This type of breach is one where a party expressly communicates that they will not be carrying out a term or condition of the contract.

 What are the remedies for a breach of contract?

 If a condition of your contract has been breached, you may be able to terminate the contract by ‘repudiation’ and claim compensation for the loss you have suffered.
 If the breach of contract is a breach of a warranty, compensation is by damages alone.

-Damages are used to put the claimant back in the position they would have been if the terms of the contract had been met as agreed.
+Damages are used to put the claimant back in the position they would have been in if the terms of the contract had been met as agreed.

-There are two types of damages:
+There are two types of damage:

 - Special damages – Awarded for quantifiable losses, such as loss of profits